There really aren’t words powerful enough to describe how much I hate small-talk.

 Tip #3 – Overcome Eye-Contact Anxiety

 Because I suffer from nystagmus, eye contact has always been a huge problem for me.
-However, there really isn’t any avoiding it – eye contact is often fundamental for effective communication.
+However, there really isn’t any avoiding it – eye contact is fundamental for communication.

 Ease yourself into it.
 Start off by focusing on the person’s face rather than their eyes.
 Ears or noses are often a safe bet.
 Once you grow more comfortable with that, try giving direct eye contact every few seconds.
 Even if you can’t hold it for long, just a bit of eye contact can help to encourage open communication.